PriyankarSarkar/regisnow-multi-step-form/README.md

-# Multi Step Form #
+# Regisnow #

-This is a multi step form project made with basic front-end web development technologies, i.e. HTML, CSS & JAVASCRIPT.
+This is a multi step form made using HTML, CSS & JAVASCRIPT.